-1 they're doing in depth to professionals in this context.
-2 Q. Going on to page 4 of your report and the bottom, you 3 make the point that what we're dealing with -- we have mentioned this before -- is he was being treated by the 4 5 professorial unit at the Royal Edinburgh?
-A. Yes.
-6 We have heard evidence and will hear evidence that that 7 Q. 8 was a hierarchical establishment, where professors were the top of the tree, if you like.
-There was potentially 9 10 a superintendent, who was not involved, so there was no 11 oversight.
+7 Q. We have heard evidence and will hear evidence that that 8 was a hierarchical establishment, where professors were 9 the top of the tree, if you like.
+There was potentially 10 a superintendent, who was not involved, so there was no 11 oversight.
 Have you worked in such environments?
-12 A. Not directly.
-The professor unit had ended by the time -- by the time I graduated from medical school, 13 14 well before I worked in Edinburgh, but, yeah, I'm aware of similar units and hierarchies that have occurred in 15 different parts of medicine.
-16 17 Q. Yes.
-You say, the bottom of page 4: 18 "The patients admitted and the model of care provided there changed significantly, based on the 19 20 interests of the university department and the lead professor."
-21 22 We have heard in the context of schools the word "fiefdom" used, from what you know, and if you don't 23 please say so, is that a word that might equally apply 24 to professorial units at time we're speaking of?
+A. Not directly.
+The professor unit had ended by the 12 time -- by the time I graduated from medical school, 13 14 well before I worked in Edinburgh, but, yeah, I'm aware of similar units and hierarchies that have occurred in 15 different parts of medicine.
+16

+17 Q. Yes.
+You say, the bottom of page 4:

+18 "The patients admitted and the model of care 19 provided there changed significantly, based on the 20 interests of the university department and the lead 21 professor."

+22 We have heard in the context of schools the word 23 "fiefdom" used, from what you know, and if you don't 24 please say so, is that a word that might equally apply 25 to professorial units at time we're speaking of?

 1 A. I think that would be a fair description, yeah.

-2 Q. Because you go on:

-3 "The unit was integrated into mainstream provision 4 only in 2001."
+2 Q. Because you go on: 3 "The unit was integrated into mainstream provision 4 only in 2001."
 5 I take it your work experience goes back that fair, 6 just?
-A. I graduated in 2004.
-7 8 Q. But if you graduated, you are a medical student --9 A. Yes.
-Q. -- prior to 2001.
-Have you seen from your experience 10 11 a change from the hierarchical control that presumably 12 an academic doctor or a head of department could dictate over his particular world?
-13 14 A. Yeah, I think there has been a significant change.
-Talking about the Royal Edinburgh Hospital and 15 16 psychiatric care today, that isn't something that 17 happens now.
+7 A. I graduated in 2004.
+8 Q. But if you graduated, you are a medical student --9 A. Yes.
+10 Q. -- prior to 2001.
+Have you seen from your experience 11 a change from the hierarchical control that presumably an academic doctor or a head of department could dictate 12 over his particular world?
+13 A. Yeah, I think there has been a significant change.
+14 Talking about the Royal Edinburgh Hospital and 15 16 psychiatric care today, that isn't something that 17 happens now.
 I think there probably are still pockets 18 of practice like that across wider medicine, if you look 19 across the UK context, but talking about practice of 20 psychiatry in Lothian, it's not the case.
 21 Q. No. 22 One thing you do talk about though, and this is very much the difference between then and now, is the 23 importance of child protection.
-Currently where does 24

-25 child protection stand if you are a psychiatrist in NHS
+Currently where does child protection stand if you are a psychiatrist in NHS